nikodemusk/slides/README.md

 # slides
-Slides for using in maths and physics classes.
+Slides used in maths and physics classes.
 Created with GitPitch.